 There are regular competition evenings for both prints and digital images, as well as a varied programme of talks, presentations and shows, held on a weekly basis.
 The intention is to explore, develop and encourage members' and the wider community's understanding of digital photography alongside existing film and prints.
 New members are particularly welcome.
 The separate Digital Evenings, held monthly, are especially for those who wish to explore the potential of digital photography at every level of knowledge from beginner to expert.

 The club has also held an exhibition in August of members' prints at the Hardwick Centre, near Hardwick Hall, Derbyshire, for the fourth successive year.
 Over 400 people visited the week-long exhibition in 2012.
 The exhibition is an opportunity to view a wide range of prints submitted by members of the society during the year.

-Subscriptions for 2012-13 remain unchanged from last year:
+Subscriptions for 2013-14 remain unchanged from last year and the year before: